SadikhovEmin/Graph-Based-Handwriting-Recognition/README.md

 tion

-Graph-based handwriting recognition was previously used to recognize sin- gle character, but could not detect sentences written without removing the pen.
+Graph-based handwriting recognition was previously used to recognize single character, but could not detect sentences written without removing the pen.
 The article develops a new algorithm that eliminates this problem.
-Proposed solution decreases run time complexity from cubic in previously used Hungar- ian algorithm to quadratic time using Hausdro distance.
-Our aim is to write a research report and if the working principles of the algorithm is clearly under- stood by the members, then a small handwriting recognition application will be coded.
+Proposed solution decreases run time complexity from cubic in previously used Hungar-ian algorithm to quadratic time using Hausdro distance.
+Our aim is to write a research report and if the working principles of the algorithm is clearly understood by the members, then a small handwriting recognition application will be coded.

 References: